bartificer/programming-by-stealth/docs/pbs22.md

 Intervals are very similar to timeouts, but they are set and cleared using `setInterval()` and `clearInterval()`.
 Both of these functions expect the same arguments as `setTimeout()` and `clearTimeout()`.

-Popping up an alert every 5 seconds would be very annoying, so let’s not do that as an example.
+Popping up an alert every 5 seconds would be very annoying.
+So let’s not do that as an example.
 Instead, let’s toggle the `highlighted` class on all paragraphs every 3 seconds:

 ```javascript
 // create an anonymous function that will run when the DOM loads